McPixel: Gameplay

-The game centers around the title character, McPixel, who is a parody of both MacGyver and his other parody, MacGruber.
+The game centers around the title character, McPixel, who is a parody of both the television character MacGyver and the Saturday Night Live character MacGruber, which itself was a parody of the former.
 The game features numerous references to popular culture characters.

 McPixel's objective in the game is to defuse bombs or "save the day" in 20 seconds each level.
 There are four chapters in the game, each with three levels and an unlockable level.
 Each level contains six sequences.
-Most of the time McPixel defuses bombs in absurd ways, mainly by kicking almost everything in the level.
+The puzzle solutions are often absurdist and nonsensical, using cartoon-style physics and logic; typical interactions with people and objects involve McPixel kicking them, and directly kicking the bomb often causes it to explode.
+In one level, to stop a fire from reaching a bomb, the player may have to get McPixel to urinate on it; in another level, McPixel may have to feed a bomb to another person, causing it to explode inside their stomach and protecting the surroundings from destruction.